justinpeh97/singlish-english-nmt/README.md

 bash process_datasets.sh
 ```

 The bash script processes 4 datasets: Singlish test dataset, Singlish validation dataset, Singlish (HWZ) train dataset and English (Reddit) train dataset.
-Conversion to lower case and tokenization is performed all 4 datasets.
-In addition, cleaning of text, conversion of English words to Singlish vocabulary is performed for all Singlish datasets.
+Conversion to lower case and tokenization is applied to all 4 datasets.
+In addition, cleaning of text, conversion of English words to Singlish vocabulary is applied to all Singlish datasets.
 Lastly, filtering is done for the Singlish train dataset.
 The Singlish test/val datasets have already been manually filtered.

 Steps 3, 4 and 5 consists of cleaning steps defined by 6 text files found in [data/data_processing](https://github.com/justinpeh97/singlish-english-nmt/tree/main/data/data_processing). singlish_vocab.txt is simply a text file containing all the singlish vocabulary used for filtering out non-Singlish sentences in the Singlish dataset.
 The other 5 datasets are cleaning steps that map a word to another word.
 For instance, the first line in the file clean_english_replace.txt, "alr,already", converts all instances of "alr" in the text to "already".
 To edit the list of handpicked rules, simply edit the file while maintening it in the same format.